MicrosoftDocs/azure-docs/articles/storsimple/storsimple-ova-configure-mpio-windows-server.md

 Your StorSimple device should have:

 - The virtual device should be configured as an iSCSI server.
+To learn more, see [set up virtual device as an iSCSI server](storsimple-ova-deploy3-iscsi-setup.md).
 One or more network interfaces should be enabled on the device.

 - The network interfaces on your virtual device should be reachable from the Windows Server host.